uriel1998/ytcs/README.md

 TODO - I mean, it's spaghetti code.
 It works, it is nowhere near optimized, and is probably got issues in some way
 TODO - sort grouped by channel age (this is REALLY kicking my ass.)
 TODO - filter *EXCLUDE* terms (new feature)
+TODO - locks on data files
+TODO - a way to update in the background and then swap the cache out once it's rebuilt in the background (that'd be FAB) TODO - or to update similarly to how I do with the subscription, but that's rebuilt on the fly d/t being smaller.
+But maybe explicitly moving the analysis strings out of the cache creation portion and into the display portion?